UPPMAX/programming_formalisms/learning_line.md

  * [x] Different types of tests: unit tests, etc.
  * [x] Test for documentation
  * [x] Why tests are valuable: they are what you discuss with your boss
- * [x] Encourage to get sloppier in the end: there will be unexpected errors :-)
+ * [ ] Encourage to get sloppier in the end: there will be unexpected errors :-)
- * [ ] Can miss code to be tested, will measure codecov in TDD2
- * [ ] Can test for style, will lint codecov in TDD2
  * [ ] There is at least 1 easy function description that
        makes no sense when writing tests.
 Change the description
+ * [ ] Can miss code to be tested, will measure codecov in TDD2
- * [ ] The role of `assert`, https://docs.python.org/3/reference/simple_stmts.html#assert
+ * [ ] Can test for style, will lint codecov in TDD2

 Other activities:

  * Collect GitHub usernames
- * Big project: individual repo with design

 > Evaluation: git history on students's repositories

 ## Wednesday part 1: social coding, pair programming as a tool for rapid development

-## Wednesday part 2: TDD
+## Wednesday part 2: Testing

 > Goal: students have done multiple TDD cycles within a testing framework socially